03. Descriptive statistics

 Frequency table interpretation template

-The [[variable label]] variable shows that xx.xx% of the respondents are / have / feel / think / said / reported [[value label]] 1, xx.xx% of the respondents are / have / feel / said / reported [[value label]] 2...
+The [[variable label]] variable shows that xx.xx% of the respondents are / have / feel / think / said / reported [[value label]] 1, xx.xx% of the respondents are / have / feel / think said / reported value label 2, xx.xx% of the respondents are / have / feel / think / said / reported value label 3...

 - After the [[variable label]], we add the word of "variable" in your interpretation: